nicolemichaud03/Recipe-Recommender-System/README.md

 This model had a top-100 retrieval accuracy of about 0.0023 and an RMSE of about 1.676.

+This was the best performing model in terms of the lowest RMSE value.
+The top-100 accuracy value is lower than the previous joint model, but considering the sparsity of the data, this is understandable.
+Perhaps this value could be improved further with other features or tuning.

 I then used ScaNN (Scalable Nearest Neighbors) in an attempt to optimize the speed and performance of the retrieval task.
 Compared to brute force serving, ScaNN was more efficient.

 ## Conclusion